Will-Griffiths-Ireland/Memoria/README.md

 ### **Design Choices**
 ​
 The overall esthetic I based around the cards.
-The tactile feel and rounded edges are something I've try to seed throughout the game.
+The tactile feel and rounded edges are something I've tried to seed throughout the game.
 Menus are rounded, buttons are rounded, cards are rounded off.
-The entire experience is designed to be smooth and relaxing.
+The entire experience is designed to be smooth and relaxing(ish).

 #### **Fonts**